alexeykuz-sys/MyRecipe-MS3/README.md

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#ux-development)UX Development

 My Recipe website will help users to have all their recipes  in one place, easily accessible.
-As user, I have always wanted to have a single point of access to all recipes my family has collected throuout the years, which are written on pieces of paper.
+As user, I have always wanted to have a single point of access to all recipes my family has collected throuout the years, which until now were written on pieces of paper.

 The primary goal of the website is to have easy access to recipes and preservance for the future.